Vallejo, California: Transportation

-Vallejo's public transit includes the San Francisco Bay Ferry, which regularly runs from downtown Vallejo to the San Francisco Ferry Building.
-SolTrans buses carry passengers around the cities of Vallejo and Benicia, as well as offer express services to Fairfield, California, and Bay Area Rapid Transit stations in El Cerrito, California and Walnut Creek, California.
-Evans Transportation buses provide daily service to Oakland International Airport from a Courtyard by Marriott hotel adjacent to Six Flags Discovery Kingdom.
+Vallejo's public transit includes the San Francisco Bay Ferry, which regularly runs from downtown Vallejo to the San Francisco Ferry Building, as well as Amtrak Thruway.
+SolTrans buses carry passengers around the cities of Vallejo and Benicia, and offers express service to Fairfield, California, and Bay Area Rapid Transit stations in El Cerrito, California and Walnut Creek, California.
+The Vallejo Transit Center, located next to Vallejo Station is a hub for several bus lines at 311 Sacramento Street.

+The Amtrak Thruway 7 bus makes two stops in Vallejo daily; one at Vallejo Station, and one at Six Flags Discovery Kingdom.
+From there, connections are available to Martinez to the south, and Arcata to the north.

-Vallejo is accessible by Interstate 80 between San Francisco and Sacramento, and is the location for the northern half of the Carquinez Bridge.
+Vallejo is no accessible by Interstate 80 between San Francisco and Sacramento, and is the location for the northern half of the Carquinez Bridge.
 It is also accessible by Interstate 780 from neighboring Benicia to the east, and by Route 37 from Marin County to the west.
 Route 29 (former U.S. Route 40) begins in the city near the Carquinez Bridge and travels north through the heart of the city and beyond into Napa County.
+U.S. Bicycle Route 50 also travels through the city, mainly through Georgia Street, Columbus Parkway and the Solano Bikeway.